teemuhirsikangas/magicaespeculo/readme.md

 15.3.2018 - Added socket.io for realtime MQTT message: water leak, water consumption, front and garade door status, set/get alarm status

+30.5.2018 - Added Emphase envoy inverters to 3 phases and sort the microinverter arrays to same layout as in the roof

 License
 MIT